-San Juan Bosco (SJB) is one of two weekly UM student-run clinics delivering primary and specialty care to patients in the Miami community (see also Lotus House Wellness Clinic).
+San Juan Bosco (SJB) is one of the three weekly UM student-run clinics near the main UM-Jackson campus.
+At SJB, specialty care is provided to patients in the Allapattah and neighboring Miami communities.
 In order to be eligible for care at SJB, patients must live at 200% of the federal poverty level or below.
 Our services include laboratory and diagnostic testing services through Baptist Health System provided at no cost to SJB patients.
 We also facilitate applications for financial assistance with the Jackson Health System for patients in need of procedures or surgery.
 The UM student-run SJB clinic operates every Tuesday night and rotates through 8 different medical specialties listed below.
 The daytime SJB clinic functions separately and provides primary care for adults and children as well as gynecological services.
 The clinic has been in operation since 1992 when it was formed with the Sisters of St. Joseph to meet the health needs of refugees and new immigrants in Miami-Dade County.

 730 NW 34th St. Miami, FL 33127 (next to Corpus Christi Church)